Guide to designing off-grid and hybrid solar systems

 Once you have established the average daily energy consumption (kWh), the next step is to determine the solar array size in kW while taking into account the local solar irradiation and any shading losses.
 The battery capacity (kWh) should also be considered for off-grid systems when sizing the solar array.
 This is not straightforward, as there are many variables to consider.

-A basic guide is to use the minimum peak sun hours (PSH) in your location, generally in Winter.
-Peak Sun Hours are not the daylight hours but the number of hours when the sun's insolation reaches 1,000 W/m2.
+A general guide is to use the minimum peak sun hours (PSH) of your location in Winter.
+Peak Sun Hours are not the daylight hours but the combined hours when the sun's insolation adds to 1,000 W/m2.
 This is when your solar panels generate the most electricity, much like measuring the optimum time for solar generation in a specific area.
 The official PSH figures are unique for every location and are generally provided by meteorological organisations.

-The Photonik solar array design tool can estimate the average kWh generated per array - Click image to use tool
+The Photonik solar design tool can estimate average kWh generated per array based on the panel tilt and orientation - Click the image to use design tool

 MPPT String Voltage